 B12 and red blood cells ~ Without enough vitamin B12, your body has a problem making new red blood cells.
 Instead of your blood cells maturing and dividing, they enlarge but don’t divide.
 How can this happen?
 Read More.

-Numbness ~ Many people find my site using the search term “numb” or “numbness.”
-Some have searched using the specific question, “Can you get rid of numb feet?”
-I answer that with three things I know about numbness from my experience.
+Numbness ~ Many people find my site by searching “numb” or “numbness.”
+Some search with the specific question, “Can you get rid of numb feet?”
+I answer that with three things I know about numbness.
 You may be surprised to learn that numbness is likely to result from low B12 levels affecting your blood.
 Read More.

 Other Specific Symptoms of Low B12

-B12 and allergies ~ Reflecting on the beginning of my allergies, I can see they were linked to stress.
+Allergies and B12 ~ Reflecting on the beginning of my allergies, I can see they were linked to stress.
 While my grandfather was sure I’d grow out of my allergies by the time I got married, in fact my allergies didn’t subside and finally end until I experimented with foods and vitamins.
 Read More.

-Diarrhea and h.pylori ~ A likeable little green Cheeto?
-Not so much!
-If you have long term diarrhea, you may not know that diarrhea is a persistent, common problem for many people with low vitamin B12.
+Diarrhea, B12 Deficiency and h.pylori ~ You may not know that diarrhea is a persistent, common problem for many people with low vitamin B12.
 While you may be familiar with diarrhea, you may know little or nothing about h.pylori which can cause low vitamin B12.
 Read More.

 Common Symptoms of Low Vitamin B12